 Stock Prices Of Fannie, Freddie Plunge After Report

-Fannie Mae's stock was down 45% Wednesday morning and Freddie Mac's stock was down 47%.
-The Federal Housing Finance Agency said the delisting was not due to the companies' performance.
+Fannie Mae's stock was down 45% Wednesday morning to 51 cents and Freddie Mac's stock was down 47% to 65 cents.